Unsafe Conditions Safety Talk

 There is an endless list of possible unsafe conditions found on the job.
 Two types that can be found in almost any workplace are slip, trip, and fall hazards and pinch point hazards.

 - Slips, trips, and falls are responsible for many injuries on the job year after year.
 Many of these incidents are a direct result of an unsafe condition.
 Objects on the ground are a common example.
-Other unsafe conditions that lead to slips, trips, and falls injuries include slippery floors, unmarked changes in elevations in walking surfaces, cluttered work areas, unprotected edges, etc.
+Other unsafe conditions that lead to slips, trips, and falls injuries include slippery floors, unmarked changes in elevations in walking surfaces, cluttered work areas, unprotected edges, open holes, etc.

 - Pinch points are also commonly found in workplaces.
 Pinch points are defined as any point where it is possible for a body part to be caught between moving and stationary portions of equipment.
 Pinch points can come in a variety of shapes and sizes.
-A couple examples of unsafe conditions relating to pinch points are points of operation on machinery, unguarded moving equipment, and rotating parts.
+A couple of examples of unsafe conditions relating to pinch points are points of operation on machinery, unguarded moving equipment, and rotating parts.

 Addressing Unsafe Conditions

-Depending what the unsafe condition is will determine what action is needed to correct it.
+Depending on what the unsafe condition is will determine what action is needed to correct it.
 A basic overview of addressing any hazard in the workplace:

 - Stop and take the time to evaluate your work area and work task.